 Delta Gold SkyMiles card

-While pricing out a business class flight to London, I found a surprisingly good Delta Gold SkyMiles card offer:
+While pricing out a business class flight to Amsterdam, I found a very poor Delta Gold SkyMiles card offer:

 Note that there isn’t a way to directly link to this offer as you need to go through a dummy booking and check the box to apply — then the application box pops up over the Delta site in your browser on the payment page before entering payment info.